astropy/photutils/docs/photutils/segmentation.rst

 ^^^^^^^^^

 `SExtractor`_'s centroid and morphological parameters are always calculated from a filtered "detection" image.
-The downside of the filtering is to make the sources appear more circular than they actual are.
+The usual downside of the filtering is the sources will be made more circular than they actually are.
 If you wish to reproduce `SExtractor`_ results, then use the ``filter_kernel`` input to `~photutils.segmentation.segment_properties` to filter the ``data`` prior to centroid and morphological measurements.
 The kernel should be the same one used to define the source segments in